teaSummer/cards/README.md

 ## About this repository

-This repository is a fork of [YangguangZhou/Cards](https://github.com/YangguangZhou/Cards) by teaSummer.
+This repository is a fork of [YangguangZhou/Cards](https://github.com/YangguangZhou/Cards) by teaSummer, modified by teaSummer and XiaozhiSans.

 ## License